johannst/notes/src/development/ld.so.md

 ./main: error: symbol lookup error: undefined symbol: default_main (fatal)
 ```

+## Load lib with same name from different locations
+The sources in [ldso/samename][src-samename] show some experiments, loading the
+libs with the same name but potentially from different locations (paths).

 ## Dynamic Linking (x86_64)
 Dynamic linking basically works via one indirect jump.
 It uses a combination of
 function trampolines (`.plt` section) and a function pointer table (`.got.plt`